kabilan942/Career-Compass-AI/README.md

-# Career Compass AI: Democratizing College Guidance for Every Student
+# Career Compass AI

+## Democratizing College Guidance for Every Student

 *Your personalized companion for discovering the right branch, exploring best-fit colleges, and making smart, informed decisions—all in one place*